To protect you, our patients and staff, visitor restrictions are in place at St Vincent’s Lismore.

 - Are not high risk contacts of someone who has COVID-19 in the previous seven (7) days

-- Have returned from overseas or cruise ship travel in the past two weeks
+- Have not arrived from overseas in the past 7 days

-If you enter St Vincent’s, you must practice the following precautions:
+If you enter St Vincent’s, the following precautions are encouraged:

 - Wash your hands often with soap and water, before and after eating as well as after attending the toilet.